Frank Geyer: Holmes–Pitezel case

 Philadelphia city detective Frank Geyer was tasked with investigating and the trail led him through the Mid West and Toronto, Canada, where he found the remains of two of the Pitezel children.
 They were the children of Benjamin Pitezel, Holmes's former partner in crime, whom he had murdered to commit life insurance fraud.
 Pitezel, however, was only involved in fraud and had no knowledge of the murders.

 The initial investigation was concerned with the insurance fraud but it soon became apparent that Holmes had killed Pitezel.
 In June 1895 Frank Geyer left Philadelphia to retrace Holmes's steps.
 His findings in Toronto led to further investigations of Holmes's Chicago property, which sealed his fate.
 Geyer used information from the unsent letters written by the Pitezel children which, for an unknown reason, were kept by Holmes.
 In Toronto, he found the bodies of Alice and Nellie Pitezel.
 He continued his search and found the burnt remains of Howard Pitezel, the third child, in a house Holmes had rented in Irvington, Indianapolis.

-Holmes was found guilty murder in the first degree and executed in May 1896 at the age of 34.
+Holmes was found guilty of murder in the first degree and executed in May 1896 at the age of 34.
 Wildly exaggerated accounts have estimated Holmes' total number of victims at around 200, but with no sources to back up the figure.
 Erik Larson, who wrote extensively about Holmes in The Devil in the White City (2003), thought this was a gross exaggeration.
 Holmes himself confessed to 27 murders, although some of the people he claimed to have killed were still in fact alive.
 Modern thought links Holmes to the murders of Ben Pitezel and his three children, as well as very possibly (though by no means unquestionably) to five women he had various personal and business dealings with in the late 1880s and early 1890s, and who disappeared at various points and were never found.
 The murder of Ben Pitezel was the only murder for which Holmes was charged and convicted.